nickg047/Notes-/README.md

 A simple command line note and task management app

 ## Compilation
 `make`
 `make install`

 ## Usage
 To get a list of all currently available commands:
 `npp -h`

-To launch in guided/menu mode
+To launch in guided/menu mode:
 `npp`